Deepwalker/backslant/README.md

 Arguments - you can use arg=`parentised python expression or variable name` or `tag.class {'a': 5, 'b': ' '.join(options.classes)}` form.

-We have complete examples with flask and http.server in examples folder.
+I have completed examples with flask and http.server in examples folder.
 And you can compare perfomance with jinja2.
 Its almost equal.

 I will complete feture set soon, stay tuned.